stepfun-ai/StepMesh/README.md

+# StepAF

-This is the communication library for [BytePS](https://github.com/bytedance/byteps).
-It is designed for high performance RDMA.
-However, it also supports TCP.
+StepAF is the communication library for Attention-FFN Disaggregation of Step3.
+It is designed for ultra-low-latency communication based on GPUDirect RDMA.

 ## Build